 There should always be adequate, and regularly updated training for anyone who is handling or is regularly exposed to chemicals and harmful substances.
 Your employer should also provide safety gear to keep you protected.
 Sadly, accidents still happen.
 Often resulting in burns, catastrophic respiratory injuries, rashes and even neurological injuries.

 If you drive for a living, if you’re a trucker, or a salesperson driving from client to client, then you’re at risk of becoming involved in a road accident.
-If any aspect of your job requires you to be on the road then you’re at risk and your workers’ comp should cover you.
-Always speak with your employer for clarity.
+If any aspect of your job requires you to be on the road then you’re at risk and your workers’ compensation should cover you.
+Always speak with your employer for clarity in such cases.

 Slips, trips and dangerous falls